Yes, Madam (1985 film): Plot

 In Hong Kong, Inspector Ng manages to stop the theft of an armored car by a group of criminals.
 In another part of the city, a deal is being made between a Westerner and an assassin.
 After the deal goes sour, the assassin kills the Westerner while the duo of Asprin and Strepsil enter to pickpocket the Westerner and steal his passport.
 Unknown to all of them, the Westerner had secret microfilm that contained details of a group of criminals involved in illegal activities, most notably the crooked businessman Mr. Tin.
 Inspector Ng arrives later and is heartbroken to discover that the dead man was Richard Nornen, with whom she was romantically involved.

-After authorities find out that Nornen had been working undercover and that the microfilm is missing, the Scottish investigator Carrie Morris is brought in to assist Ng in recovering it.
+After authorities find out that Nornen had been working undercover and that the microfilm is missing, investigator Carrie Morris from Scotland Yard is brought in to assist Ng in recovering it.
 The microfilm is in the possession of some petty thieves, whilst the police are looking for it to prove the guilt of Mr. Tin and his accomplices, who naturally want it destroyed.
 Meanwhile, Asprin and Strepsil return the passport to Panadol.
 Panadol sells the passport to a criminal who attempts to leave the country with it, but is thwarted by Morris, who halts him at the airport.
 Ng allows the criminal to leave but not on the plane, allowing both Morris and Ng to track down the source of the phony passport to Panadol.
 With Panadol in custody, he inadvertently mentions Asprin and Strepsil as accomplices.

 Mr. Tin has the most to lose from the microfilm and sends three thugs to Asprin and Strepsil in order to get it from them.
 Strepsil admits defeat to them and gives over the microfilm.
 Ng and Morris then attempt to arrest Mr. Tin for possession of the item, but find that the microfilm in his possession is another one of Panadol's fakes and are unable to arrest him.
-Tin's thugs then manage to find Panadol but beat him so severely that he dies, while Asperin and Strepsil were going to sell the real microfilm for thousands of dollars.
-When Strepsil finds that Mr. Tin has the microfilm, Asperin and Strepsil, with the two police officers Morris and Ng closely following, arrive at Tin's house for a final showdown.
-During the battle, the microfilm is destroyed and Ng and Morris are about to be arrested for trespassing.
-Strepsil, who had just learned of Panadol's death, becomes enraged and grabs a police officer's gun and shoots Tin, who was about to go free because of the destruction of the evidence.
+Tin's thugs manage to find Panadol and beat him so severely that he dies, while Asprin and Strepsil were going to sell the real microfilm for thousands of dollars.

+When Strepsil finds that Mr. Tin has the microfilm, Asprin and Strepsil, with the two police officers Morris and Ng closely following, arrive at Tin's house for a final showdown.
+During the battle, the microfilm is destroyed and Ng and Morris are about are arrested for trespassing.
+Asprin, who had just learned of Panadol's death, becomes enraged, grabs a police officer's gun and shoots Tin to death, who was about to go free because of the destruction of the evidence.